Skip to main content

 How we detect a trend

 A trend is a direction, not a snapshot.
-We look at a lake's repeated measurements over multiple years and ask whether clarity is falling and nutrients are rising.
-Specifically, the overall trend blends three tracks: Secchi depth (clarity), total phosphorus (the nutrient that feeds algae), and chlorophyll-a (the algae itself).
-When those move the wrong way together over the record, the lake's overall trend reads as declining.
-Lakes without enough repeated sampling are simply left untrended — we never infer a trend from a single visit.
-The full approach is documented on the methodology page.
+We look at a lake's repeated measurements over multiple years and ask whether the available tracks are moving the wrong way.
+Specifically, the overall trend is a majority vote of three series when they exist: Secchi depth (clarity), total phosphorus (the nutrient that feeds algae), and chlorophyll-a (the algae itself).
+That is different from the letter grade, which scores phosphorus, nitrogen, chlorophyll-a, and turbidity against EPA ecoregion classes and does not score Secchi.
+A lake can lose feet of clarity and still hold its letter until nutrients and algae catch up — which is why the trend table is worth reading next to the grade.
+Lakes without enough repeated sampling are left untrended.
+The full approach is on the methodology page and in Lake Water Quality Grades Explained.

 What drives a lake downhill